awslabs/autonomous-driving-data-framework/docs/onboarding_addon.md

 8. Add the helm chart in the eks cluster, specify all the values of the helm chart which are required for deployment of the add-on.

-There are two ways to populate the helm values:
+## There are two ways to populate the helm values:

 `1.
 Browser`: Inspecting the public github repository for the add on.

 a.
 Browse for the open source add on repository over the internet.

 b.
-Check for the latest stable version in the tags section, add that version in the files(default.yaml & 1.25.yaml, etc) in the versions directory as mentioned above.
+Check for the latest stable version in the tags section, add that version in the files(default.yaml & 1.25.yaml, etc) in the versions directory.

 c.
 Go to charts folder, check for the values.yaml.
-Check for the image in the images specification and add those images in the (default.yaml & 1.25.yaml, etc) as mentioned above.
+Check for the image in the images specification and add those images in the (default.yaml & 1.25.yaml, etc).

 `2.
 Terminal`: Inspecting the images, values locally through the terminal